AnneYinSJ/A-Scalable-Algorithm-for-Classification-of-Streaming-Data/README.md

 # final-year-project
-A Scalable Classifier for processing Big Data Streams
+A Scalable Algorithm for Classification of Streaming Data